-I first purchased the Vector Offroad Full Width Dock as a solution to hold many of the devices I owned, it was one of my favorite interior mods.
+I first purchased the Vector Off road Full Width Dock as a solution to hold many of the devices I owned, it's one of my favorite interior mods.
 Shortly after I purchased a bunch of ram mounts which worked nicely but didn't offer the range of motion I wanted.
 Checking out 67 design, I finally pulled the trigger on replacing my Ram Mounts for 67 Design mounts & arms.

 The first thing I noticed is that unlike Ram mount arms, 67 Designs offers increased articulation.
 You're able to rotate both ends of clamps where as Ram arms are a fIxed arm which only adjust from ball mounts that are attached.
 The second thing I notice is there's almost no play in the 67 design arms and ball.
 Ram mounts which uses rubber coated ball would tend to have some play even when fully tighten cause rattling.
 The 67 design ball is made from metal for strength with a semi-gloss black finish allowing for a strurdy hold.

 1. The improved visibility from not having the Inreach & sPOD screen blocking much of lower and upper windshield when using 67 design arms.
 2. The orignal location of my screen hindered my use of the visor when I was using Ram Mounts.